Klipperr/CHARON/README.md

 ### First step

-You can add credits by pressing the button.
-Then just press the New card button to get a new Bingo Card and then press Start to play the game.
+Press the New card button to get a new Bingo Card and then press Start to play the game.
 Every rounds you need at least 1 credit.
 <br />
 <br />
 <br />